Work harder...because I've earned it? Sounds counter-intuitive, but hear me out.

-And this should be a very recognizable scenario to you if you are a photographer, esp a portrait or wedding one.
+And this should be a very recognizable scenario to you if you are a photographer.

 Because while photographers will always be in demand - there are so darn many of them now.
 Stand back and take a look at choosing a photographer from a customer POV.